 When cats sleep we are at our most vulnerable.
 In order to relax, we seek out the safest place possible.
 The ideal spot is close to someone we implicitly trust.
 Our owners make us feel secure and so their bed is the place we like to do our sleeping.

-I asked Mona, “Why do you move onto the dad’s pillow and switch on your engine at an obscure time?”
-She told me …
+I asked Mona, “Why do you move onto the dad’s pillow and switch on your purr engine at an obscure time?”

 I then asked Mona, “What is sleeping on my chest all about?
-I can’t move and I need to roll onto my side to sleep!”
-She explained …
+I can’t move when I need to roll onto my side to sleep!”

 Why some cats won’t sleep with their owners

-I told Mona that I know people who would love their cats to curl up on their bed at night but their cat just point blank refuses to join them.
-She explained why this is …
+I told Mona that I know people who would love their cat to curl up on their bed at night but their cat just point blank refuses to join them.
+She explained why this is.

 Owners who are desperate for their cat to sleep with them so they can experience a really bad nights sleep (haha) could try the following: